courseworks/AUT_AP_2024_Spring_HW3/README.md

-    Trie& operator+=(const Trie& other); // Adds all words from the right-hand operand into the left-hand Trie Trie operator-(const Trie& other) const; // Creates a new Trie containing words from the first Trie not in the second Trie& operator-=(const Trie& other); // Removes words from the left-hand Trie found in the right-hand Trie bool operator()(const std::string& query) const; // Can be used to check existence or perform other string operations bool operator==(const Trie& other) const; // Check if two Tries have exactly the same words bool operator!=(const Trie& other) const; // Check if two Tries differ in any word
+    Trie& operator+=(const Trie& other); // Adds all words from the right-hand operand into the left-hand Trie Trie operator-(const Trie& other) const; // Creates a new Trie containing words from the first Trie not in the second Trie& operator-=(const Trie& other); // Removes words from the left-hand Trie found in the right-hand Trie bool operator()(const std::string& query) const; // used to check existence of a word bool operator==(const Trie& other) const; // Check if two Tries have exactly the same words bool operator!=(const Trie& other) const; // Check if two Tries differ in any word